 This stunning, heritage, harbor-view villa is the ultimate in contemporary New Zealand luxury.
-The three-bedroom, 341-square-meter villa feels like one of New Zealand's renowned lodges, with concierge, butler and personal chef services at your disposal.
+The four-bedroom, 341-square-meter villa feels like one of New Zealand's renowned lodges, with concierge, butler and personal chef services at your disposal.
 Except here, there are no other guests to contend with; simply indulge your every whim.

 Across a versatile array of stylish and relaxed dining spaces, feel restored, revived and rejuvenated with fresh, nutritious and personalized meals, often harnessing organic and seasonal ingredients and local artisan produce from Auckland and New Zealand.
 Should you wish to completely escape from outside influences, we can arrange for a well provisioned gourmet pantry should you wish to self cater.